Carpe-Hora/sfTwitterBootstrapPlugin/README.md

+This branch use Bootstrap 2.0 for Bootstrap 1.4 switch to 1.0 branch

 # sfTwitterBootstrapPlugin

 This symfony1 plugin provides a dashboard/menu and a theme for the admin generator for your backend.
 It is based on the [Twitter Bootstrap](http://twitter.github.com/bootstrap/).